RugerClaus/SnowBlitzProduction/README.md

 <p>This whole thing has been an excersize in iterating and finding the most modular ways to do things as I actually scaffold Distant Realms into a fully fledged engine.
 For now though, I'm building Snow Blitz.
 It should be done in the next few weeks, I'll work on heavy play testing, and then I'll release this on steam.</p>

 <p>Fortunately due to the way I have basically completely redesigned it using the framework, adding game modes, entities, and other fascets of the game will be totally trivial once I have all the core mechanics in place again.
 This way, there's no monolithic codebase keeping me from adding features.</p>

+<h3><b>UPDATE 2:<b></h3>
+<p>I could really structure this better and take all this rambling out of the readme file, but here we are....
+Either way, I have now added the player UI for the progress bar and will work on the rest of the positions of it next.
+Then I will implement the small settings menu allowing you to change the controls, where the progress bar is, and toggle the music.</p>

+<p>Overall it's shaping into a fine recreation of snow blitz, and once I have the next small details worked out I can finish the implementation of the game.
+It may take me less time than I thought it would.
+Which is great because I'd like to do an actual release and this little framework is speedrunning that.</p>